gabrielbrunop/haxball-server/README.md

 ### meminfo
 Information about CPU and memory usage.
 ### open
-> Accepts two parameters: bot name and token.
+> Requires two parameters: bot name and token.
 >
+> One optional parameter: custom settings.
+>
+> Example 1: !open futsal thr1.AAAAAGEbIjtlEn43C3G3Pw.ylh4au9g0SM
+>
-> Example: !open futsal thr1.AAAAAGEbIjtlEn43C3G3Pw.ylh4au9g0SM
+> Example 2: !open futsal thr1.AAAAAGEbIjtlEn43C3G3Pw.ylh4au9g0SM 3v3
+>
+> Example 3: !open futsal Token obtained: "thr1.AAAAAGEdFfRipxH29kSsLQ.Om6FNTPlneE" 4v4

 Opens a room with the given bot.
-You can choose between the bots specified in the `painel.bots` config.
+You can choose between the bots specified in the `panel.bots` config.

 The token parameter is a [Haxball headless token](https://www.haxball.com/headlesstoken).

+You can learn more about the custom settings parameter [here](#-custom-settings).

 Once the room is open you'll be given the ID of the browser process.
 You may use it to close the room.
 ### close
-> Accepts one parameter: PID (process ID).
+> Requires one parameter: PID (process ID).
 >
 > Example: !close 5478

 Closes the room based on its process ID described above.

+You can also close all rooms at once using `close all`.
 ### reload
-Reloads the `painel.bots` configuration.
+Reloads the `panel.bots` and `panel.customSettings` configurations.
 ### exit
 Closes all rooms and stops Haxball Server.
 ### eval